 - Enhance systems of referral/tracking and focus on quality of care through Improvement Teams;

 - Increase staff capacity at the Court through trainings, reciprocal site visits, use of training materials for staff and clients and their families; and

 - Increase the number of vulnerable youth referred by the Court (from 800 by 10%).

 - Building on an earlier collaboration, established foundation for primary-care focused referral program;

-- Identified cohort of 15 adolescents and their families as a trial group to test program concepts, engagement, and satisfaction of the participants and stakeholders; and
+- In conjunction with The Work Readiness Enrichment Program (WREP), juvenile Court-referred intervention program for high-risk youth, identified a cohort of 15 adolescents and their families as a trial group to test program concepts, engagement, and satisfaction of the participants and stakeholders; and

-- Completed initial assessment of the screening and referral procedures of primary health care with identification of possible changes in forms, procedures, and staff needs.
+- Completed initial assessment of the screening and referral procedures for primary health care and identified possible changes in forms, procedures, and staffing.

 Project Partners: Curtis V. Cooper Primary Health Care, Chatham County Juvenile Court.

 About the Grantee

 The Georgia Primary Care Association (GPCA) is a member service organization representing community health centers in Georgia through the provision of training, technical assistance and the development and implementation of strategies to expand and strengthen the CHC system.
 Additionally, GPCA is involved in the development and implementation of additional programs and services that will enhance the CHC health care delivery system.
 For more information, visit: http://georgiapca.org/.